 DIY Boxwood Topiary Trees

 I also enjoyed making the wreath and topiaries.
 I got the topiary balls on sale at Joanne’s and bought plastic planters.
-You can see the entire tutorial here!
+You can see the entire tutorial by clicking below:

-Be sure to check out my Hydrangea wreath tutorial where you can customize any color and size of hydrangea wreath for your front door.
+Also, you can make a hydrangea wreath like this one by clicking here: Hydrangea wreath tutorial.
+It includes instructions where you can customize any color and size of hydrangea wreath for your front door.

 We had help with the mulch and rocks because of a service project at Texas A&M University called Big Event.
 A group from the American Childhood Cancer Association at Texas A&M covered our beds with mulch and meticulously placed the stones along the flower bed edges.
 We are so thankful for their hard work and attention to detail!